Autonomous SmartDesk Core Standing Desk Review

 - Bias the adjustability to a low-end range by using a shorter bottom tube.
 This would bias the target market to seated females.
 No manufacturer has ever done this to our knowledge, as there wouldn’t be much business sense to doing so.

 Interestingly, the product page says this desk does not have an anti-collision feature.
 But when we tested the desk, it clearly does have anti-collision.
 It’s implemented inconsistently and not quite sensitive enough, but it’s definitely nice to have it included.
-There does not appear to be any anti-tilt feature, however, which is something that’s more and more expected to be included in new standing desk designs these days—particularly those, like this one, that are being marketed as Work From Home products.
+There does not appear to be any anti-tilt feature, however, which is something that’s more and more expected to be included in new standing desk designs these days—particularly those, like this one, that is being marketed as Work-From-Home products.

-The controller on the SmartDesk2 Core has four height memory presets and no Bluetooth connectivity.
-Bluetooth-sync’d smartphone apps for standing desk users are all the rage now, and indeed even Autonomous has one for their higher-end desk that we’re reviewing as part of a new round-up we’re working on (be sure to subscribe to our free newsletter to learn more), but the Core desk will never be able to work with that app.
+The controller on the SmartDesk Core has four height memory presets and no Bluetooth connectivity.
+Bluetooth-sync’d smartphone apps for standing desk users are all the rage now, and indeed even Autonomous has one for their higher-end desk that we’re reviewing as part of a new roundup we’re working on, but the Core desk will never be able to work with that app.

 As for stability, the Autonomous SmartDesk Core isn’t as bad as its predecessor but is far from great, even in this price range.
 The desk goes fairly high for a single-stage base, but to get to 48” there’s very little overlap left at the ends of the two tubes of the lifting columns, so stability naturally suffers at that max height.
 The legs are made from a very thin gauge of steel, which doesn’t help.
 At the end of the day, the amount of “deflection” in the legs is what we’d expect from a Chinese-made standing desk in this price range (learn more in our primers on Why Some Standing Desks Shake More Than Others and The Differences Between American-Made and Asian-Made Standing Desks).